-This year many of us found ourselves spending more time at home with increased family time due to the pandemic.
-Adjusting to a slower pace of life at home means finding new ways to pass time together meaningfully.
+Throughout the pandemic, many of us found ourselves adjusting to a different pace of life and finding new ways to connect more meaningfully.
 One way to do so is through family meals.
 Prioritizing family meals is important for improving family connections, and teaching children how to be competent eaters.

 While family meals do not have to be perfect or unique, getting you and your close ones into a family meal routine can feel daunting combined with our many other responsibilities.
 In this article, we’re diving into the recommendations of Ellyn Satter, MS, RD, LCSW, BCD, an internationally recognized author and practitioner on eating and feeding.
 Satter is a family therapist and feeding and eating specialist who’s work focuses on raising healthy children.

 Children have their own intuition around food and eating.
 Dividing mealtime responsibility allows parents to understand what their role is in creating a healthy environment around food and relationship with eating for their children.

 According to Satter, the adult’s job is to provide structure with regular meals and snacks, create a pleasant eating environment, and guide their children on how to behave appropriately during mealtimes.
 Children are able to determine how much food to eat, so it is important for parents and caregivers to trust that their children will do their job of eating.